Table of Contents

 If you have a young cat that doesn’t seem to be putting on the weight she needs to as she grows, visit your vet to eliminate any health issues such as intestinal parasites.

 Some cat breeds are more active than others by default.
 Breeds such as the Abyssinian, Bengal, Savannah, and Siamese are usually very athletic and active.
 You may have noticed that these cats appear more slim and fit, like a leopard or a cheetah.
+This is because they are burning many more calories through all their exercise and are building plenty of muscle along the way.

 When compared to these, breeds such as the Persian, Ragdoll, and Maine Coon are more sedentary.
 They are what we usually call “lap cats” and their physical appearance is quite distinct from the more active breeds mentioned above.